ankitkhandelwal185/uploadimage/README.md

-Upload Images to server from your mobile and retrieve all information like when image was uploaded, description of that image.
+Upload Images to server from your mobile and retrieve all information like when image was uploaded, description of that image and image.
 --------------------------------------------------------
 PHP server API's